 Although the benefits of traditional dentures and partials are impossible to deny, there is an alternative for patients wanting a permanent solution – implant-retained dentures.

-Once Dr. Lively has examined your mouth and determined you are qualified for implants, he will insert 4-6 dental implants into your jawbone, and after several months of healing at home, you’ll return to have your customized denture secured to the top of your implants.
+Once Dr. Lively or Dr. Hand have examined your mouth and determined you are qualified for implants, they will insert 4-6 dental implants into your jawbone, and after several months of healing at home, you’ll return to have your customized denture secured to the top of your implants.

-The best part is that Dr. Lively can perform the entire procedure himself!
+The best part is that Dr. Lively or Dr. Hand can perform the entire procedure themselves!
 This means you can save time and money on not having to see an outside specialist for treatment.

 The benefits that come with implant-retained dentures include:

 - A restoration that can last decades or even a lifetime